 “A trip to Philadelphia is a must to take in this incredible project,” said Jonathan Labbee, Executive Vice-President & CMO of SACO.
 “The integration of Holzer’s public art For Philadelphia, into Comcast Technology Center’s high tech lobby will inspire you.”

-With Corporate Offices in Europe, the Middle East and North America, SACO’s team boasts over 30 years of experience in the development and supply of industry-leading solid-state LED lighting and media solutions.
-The vast experience and expertise of the SACO team ensures that interfacing with architects, designers, tour managers, and other professionals is seamless and efficient.
+With corporate offices in Europe, the Middle East and North America, SACO’s team boasts over 30 years of experience in the development and supply of industry-leading solid-state LED lighting and media solutions.
+The vast experience and expertise of the SACO team ensure that interfacing with architects, designers, tour managers, and other professionals is seamless and efficient.